morganhaywood/jekyll-now/_posts/2018-04-27-week-eleven.md

 * Document what I've learnt from doing ctfs.
 * Do enough planning that we can start working on the group project.
-* Do at least one mroe natas level.
+* Do at least one more natas level.